nicholas-johnson/nicholasjohnson.com/src/pages/learn-to-code-with-javascript/functions.md

 Most languages do not encourage you to create a function and put it in a variable like this.
 This is what we call a lambda function, an unnamed function that works like any other data type.
 In JavaScript we use lambdas pretty much all the time, it's just how we like to do it.

 Assigning functions to variables is one aspect of a programming paradigm called "functional programming".
-It is one of JavaScript's most powerful features because it enables a thing called "function portability" which we shall look at in a bit.
+It is one of JavaScript's most powerful features because it enables a thing called "function portability" which we shall look at on the advanced course.

 </aside>